ori-drs/ublox_driver/README.md

 sudo chmod 666 /dev/ttyACM0
 ```

-(Altneratively, add the user permanently to the `dialout` group with `sudo adduser user_name dialout` and logout and login again.)
+(Alternatively, add the user permanently to the `dialout` group with `sudo adduser user_name dialout` and logout and login again.)

 Launch the driver: